 xdotool is a tool that can simulate keyboard strikes and mouse inputs.
 Cooperating with the libinput-gestures package mentioned below, you can bind trackpad gestures to the appropriate hotkeys or mouse opereations to add and optimize touchpad gestures.

 In the Archlinux wiki, xdotool is described as ‘Very buggy’ in the recommendation list for analoging keyboard strikes and mouse activities in Xorg.
 However, I think that xdotool is very handy to use and there is nothing going wrong to me.
-The following is the basic operation of xdotool:
+The following are the basic usages of xdotool:

 The grammar is very clear, so to speak.
 It is worth noting that for a few special keys, xdotool called them: